openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 8: Binary Sensor Report Enable

 '1'- Enable sensor binary report when device detects a motion event.
 '0'- Disable sensor binary report when device detects a motion event.
+Default value: 0

 Values in the range 0 to 1 may be set.